-6. NOTE PAYABLE TO A BANK
+5. NOTE PAYABLE TO A BANK

 The CC has a line of credit agreement which allows for borrowings up to \$750,000.
-Borrowings under the agreement are due on demand and interest is payable monthly at the bank's prime rate, but not less than 5%.
+Borrowings under the agreement are due on demand and interest is payable monthly at the bank's prime rate (8.00% and 8.50% at September 30, 2024 and 2023, respectively), but not less than 5%.
 Borrowings on the line of credit are secured by all business assets of the CC.
-As of September 30, 2023 and 2022, there were no outstanding balances under this agreement.
+As of September 30, 2024 and 2023, there were no outstanding balances under this agreement.

-7. RETIREMENT PLAN
+6. RETIREMENT PLAN

 The CC offers a TIAA-CREF 403(b) Retirement Plan.
 Each eligible employee who works at least four hours per week each month receives a retirement contribution from the CC of at least 5% of their monthly salary, starting the first day of employment.
 The CC does not make contributions for temporary and student employees.
 All contributions are immediately vested.
 At its discretion, the CC makes contributions larger than 5% of each eligible employee's salary.
-In fiscal years 2023 and 2022, the CC contributed 10% of each eligible employee's salary.
-The CC's contribution for the years ended September 30, 2023 and 2022, was \$481,620 and \$419,375, respectively, and is included in payroll taxes and fringe benefits in the accompanying statements of functional expenses.
+In fiscal years 2024 and 2023, the CC contributed 10% of each eligible employee's salary.
+The CC's contribution for the years ended September 30, 2024 and 2023, was \$503,300 and \$481,620, respectively, and is included in payroll taxes and fringe benefits in the accompanying statements of functional expenses.

-8. LIQUIDITY AND AVAILABILITY OF FINANCIAL ASSETS
+7. LIQUIDITY AND AVAILABILITY OF FINANCIAL ASSETS